Custom Search

 Also worth noting is that any costume featured has a very well done pattern to use.

-We recommend that you copy any patterns you wish to use onto another source so you don't ruin your book, using tracing paper or just simply photocopying it onto regular paper.
+We recommend that you copy any patterns you wish to use onto another source so you don't ruin your volume, using tracing paper or just simply photocopying it onto regular paper.
 We value all our craft books, as we are sure you do, so that will preserve your copy of this excellent manual.

-**And whatever you do, do not sell the material from this book.
+**And whatever you do, do not sell the material from this volume.
 All of it belongs to the writer, as it should.
 ALWAYS and ONLY use your copies for your own personal polymer clay miniatures use.**

-The sculpting of the dolls:
+The sculpting of the figures:

 ....is another area of excellence.
 From the techniques to the actual sculpting to assembling to painting to wig making, she once again encourages us just by reading to get started, NOW.